GEIGEIGEIST/KLOR/PCB/README.md

 ## TAKE A DEEPER LOOK OR MODIFY

 You can download the project if you need to take a deeper look or modify something.
-You can open it using the Open Source EDA software [KiCad](https://www.kicad.org/).
+You need the Open Source EDA software [KiCad](https://www.kicad.org/) to open it.